 An Exploit attack uses pre-existing bugs or other vulnerabilities in order to gain unauthorized access to a computer or server and its data.
 Commonly exploited software includes the computer’s operating system, web browsers, and Microsoft Office applications.

 Phishing is the fraudulent attempt to obtain sensitive information such as usernames, passwords and credit card details by disguising oneself as a trustworthy entity in an electronic communication.
 Typically carried out by email spoofing or instant messaging, it often directs users to enter personal information at a fake website which matches the look and feel of the legitimate website.

 Phishing is an example of social engineering techniques being used to deceive users, who are often lured by communications purporting to be from trusted parties such as social web sites, auction sites, banks, online payment processors or IT administrators.

-It makes perfect sense to be diligent and proactive when it comes to data security.
+It makes perfect sense to be diligent and proactive when it comes to data security, as the consequences of a data breach can be enormous.
 So how can a data breach be avoided in the first place?

 Professional hackers are becoming ever more skilled at gaining access to computers and networks.
 However, there are certain safeguards that can be applied in order to minimize potential risks.

 Following a risk assessment, internet security company Malwarebytes recommends the following measures:

 - Practice data segmentation.
 On a flat data network, cybercriminals are free to move around your network and steal every byte of valuable data.
 By putting data segmentation into place, you slow criminals down, buying extra time during an attack, and limiting compromised data.
 Data segmentation also helps with our next tip.